nyacly/open-runyoro-ai/README.md

     *   We need plain text files (.txt) containing Runyoro.
     *   Sources can include: books, articles, websites, blogs, proverbs, folk tales, personal writings, etc.
     *   Please ensure the text is in Runyoro and as clean as possible.
     *   **How to submit:** Place your `.txt` files in the `data/text/` directory via a Pull Request.
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
 *   **Audio Data:**
     *   We need audio recordings (.wav, .mp3, .flac) of spoken Runyoro **along with their accurate transcriptions.**
     *   Ideal audio is clear, with minimal background noise, spoken by a single speaker per file.
     *   **How to submit:**
         1. Place your audio files in `data/audio/wavs/` (this directory should now exist).
         2. Create/update a `data/audio/metadata.csv` file with the filename and its transcription.
 Format: `filename|transcription`.
 Example: `wavs/runyoro_sentence1.wav|Ekicweka ky'orubazo rwa Runyoro.` (Note: The path in metadata.csv is relative to the `data/audio/` directory).
         3. Submit via a Pull Request.
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions, especially regarding audio quality and transcription format.
+Follow the audio quality and transcription guidelines in this README.
     *   **Important for Audio:** We use Git LFS for large audio files.
 Ensure you have it installed (`git lfs install` system-wide or per-user, then the `.gitattributes` file handles repo-specific tracking).

 **2. Code Contributions:**